sakarayajitesh/Starbucks-Capstone-Project/report.md

 * **portfolio.json**

   1. One-hot-encoding to be done to the categorial fields - "offer_type", "channels"

 * **profile.json**

   1. Some of the rows in "gender" and "income" are Nan. we have dropped those rows.
-  2. "became_member_on" field has the date and need to be sperated as "year" and "month" columns.
+  2. "became_member_on" field has the date and need to be separated as "year" and "month" columns.

 * **transcript.json**